16 Foundation Models for Economic Text and Expectations

 Exam-level.
 Part 1 is a standard derivation; Part 2 requires care with covariance; Part 3 is the econometric-diagnostic part.

-Start from \(\hat\delta_{\text{OLS}} = \mathrm{Cov}(y_{t+1}, z_t) / \mathrm{Var}(z_t)\) and compute each object using the model equations and the independence assumptions.
+Under mutual uncorrelatedness, \(\mathrm{plim}\,\hat\delta_{\text{OLS}} = \mathrm{Cov}(y_{t+1}, z_t) / \mathrm{Var}(z_t)\).
+Compute each object by substituting the model equations and using the zero-covariance assumptions.

 Predictive content is about the joint distribution of \((y_{t+1}, z_t)\): it is enough that \(\mathbb{E}[y_{t+1} \mid z_t] \neq \mathbb{E}[y_{t+1}]\).
 Inference about \(\gamma\) is about the coefficient on \(s_t\), a different object.
 A non-zero \(\hat\delta\) is consistent with the first and uninformative about the second.